TheCreeper/woo/README.md

 # wuu

-wuu is a pastebin service built in Go.
+wuu is a simple pastebin service built in Go.
 Simply post any text data to the server and it'll give you a paste link.

 ## Usage